Skip to main content

 Jaw Loosening Drills

-A tense jaw can restrict your speech, making your words sound mumbled or unclear.
+A tense jaw can restrict your vocal capacity, making your words sound mumbled or unclear.
 Incorporate these drills into your daily routine for noticeable improvements in your voice quality.

 • Start by massaging your jaw muscles gently with your fingers.